 ﴿فَالْتَقَمَهُ الْحُوتُ وَهُوَ مُلِيمٌ﴾

-The whale swallowed him while he was blameworthy.
+The fish swallowed him while he was blameworthy.
 (37:142)

 And here the surah delivers its most important key:

-﴿فَلَوْلَا أَنَّهُ كَانَ مِنَ الْمُسَبِّحِينَ · لَلَبِثَ فِي بَطْنِهِ إِلَىٰ يَوْمِ يُبْعَثُونَ﴾
+﴿فَلَوْلَا أَنَّهُ كَانَ مِنَ الْمُسَبِّحِينَ لَلَبِثَ فِي بَطْنِهِ إِلَىٰ يَوْمِ يُبْعَثُونَ﴾

 Had he not been among those who glorify, he would have remained in its belly until the Day they are resurrected.
 (37:143–144)

 This is the decisive point.
 Deliverance is not attributed solely to a word uttered in urgency.
 The Quran reaches further back: he was already among the musabbihîn.
 In other words, the praise was not born of the catastrophe alone; it existed before it.
-The belly of the whale reveals that the spiritual air available in the crisis had been prepared in advance.
+The belly of the fish reveals that the spiritual air available in the crisis had been prepared in advance.

 Then the narrative continues: